LOCATING THE WOMEN OF BENDIGO

 3 Panton Street, Golden Square

-Though from a lower-class family and one of mixed race (her great-grandfather was Chinese), Claudia Wright attended private school and by the 1950s was working as a journalist with the Bendigo Advertiser; it was here she met her future husband and in 1956, both removed to Melbourne to work with metropolitan newspapers [i].
+Though from a working-class family, Claudia Wright attended private school and by the 1950s was working as a journalist with the Bendigo Advertiser; it was here she met her future husband and in 1956, both removed to Melbourne to work with metropolitan newspapers [i].
 First at the Melbourne Herald in the fashion and social pages, Claudia was soon in a position to be described as an ‘inspired media person’.
 She interviewed then Western ally Saddam Hussein in Baghdad, wrote for the New York Times and the Washington Post, for Vogue, The New Statesman, Ta Nea, and broadcast network NPR in America.
 She was awarded a Woodrow Wilson Fellowship at the Smithsonian Institute.
 She once took out a defamation case against the London Times for reporting that she had been a Soviet spy.
 Back home she had audience with prime ministers – apparently a favourite of Gough Whitlam – and had great success, and controversy, at 3AW where at her peak she was one of the two most widely listened to talk back programs in the country (the other being John Laws).

 Claudia encouraged women to push back from the Catholic doctrines around divorce and abortion, which drew calls from the church for advertisers to boycott the station; she resigned citing it was a better option than tolerating the lack of support she perceived she was getting from the network [ii].
 Her health presented an ongoing challenge – she recovered from thyroid cancer in the early 1980s but at the age of 53, Claudia developed Alzheimer’s and volunteered for experimental treatments whilst setting up the Claudia Wright Appeal to raise a million dollars for research (now the Mental Health Research Institute of Victoria).
 She organised a documentary on the impact of the disease with 60 Minutes and was a vocal advocate for institutional patient rights.
 A memorial service was held at Como House, including an excerpt of her radio debate with a Catholic priest, and her remains were returned for burial at White Hills Cemetery, where here headstone reads: